Missouri Oral Health Grant Program Delta Dental 2026

 To help address these access issues, Delta Dental of Missouri offers an annual Oral Health Grant Program that provides funding to organizations for programs, events, and initiatives that improve oral health in the state.

-This article provides an overview of the Delta Dental of Missouri Oral Health Grant Program for 2023, including eligibility and application requirements, focus areas, funding amounts, evaluation criteria, and tips for creating a competitive proposal.
+This article provides an overview of the Delta Dental of Missouri Oral Health Grant Program, including eligibility and application requirements, focus areas, funding amounts, evaluation criteria, and tips for creating a competitive proposal.
 We’ll also address some frequently asked questions about the program.

 Overview of the Delta Dental Oral Health Grant Program